hanyulo/knowledge/webpack/contents/guides/index.md

     * If there are any duplicated modules between entry chunks they will be included in both bundles.
       * lodash
     * It isn't as flexible and can't be used to dynamically split code with the core application logic.

+### SplitChunksPlugin
+  * just like commonChunksPlugin (which is used before) V4
+  * extract dependency of multiple chunks to one chunk.